 B. This is your only job, but since last 6 April you have had another job, or have received taxable jobseeker's allowance, employment and support allowance or taxable incapacity benefit.
 You do not receive a state or occupational pension.

 C. You have another job or receive a state or occupational pension.

-Your employer should also ask questions about whether or not you have a student loan and if so, whether you have a Plan 1, Plan 2 or both types of loan.
+Your employer should also ask questions about whether or not you have a student loan and if so, what type or types of loan you have.
 This refers to whether you are obliged to start repaying your student loan and whether your employer should make deductions from your wages.
 So if you are still studying, it is unlikely to apply to you.
 If you are paying the Student Loan Company directly, which may be the case if you have almost completed repaying your loan, then do not inform your employer that you have a loan otherwise you will end up repaying too much.
 We cover this in more detail in our student loans section.